avanzosc/odoo-addons/account_analytic_line_project/README.rst

 Account analytic line project
 =============================

-* It retains the quantity and amount of the analytic line, even if a project with a different unit of measure is assigned to it.
+* In analytic lines new fields: "Project Info".
+It is taken from the project or from the analytical account of the accounting entry.
+* Also in account analytic lines, two new fields: "Project Type", and "Project Manager" related to "Project Info" field.

 Bug Tracker